Sraddha-Agrawal/L2S/README.md

 **L2S (Learning to Shine)** is an optimization framework designed to identify optimal illumination protocols for controlling optical phase transitions in materials with broken symmetry.
 By leveraging a neuroevolutionary approach, L2S optimizes the temporal structure of optical fields to achieve desired optomechanical responses.

-This repository provides example workflows using continuous-wave and pulsed illumination strategies, along with extended workflows for Langevin dynamics, displacive excitation, and three-dimensional potential energy surface simulations.
+This repository provides example workflows using continuous-wave and pulsed illumination strategies, along with workflows for Langevin dynamics, displacive excitation, and three-dimensional potential energy surface simulations.

 ## Repository Structure